A ménage à trois of Georgian, Russian, & California Cuisine

 Shashlik: (Thursday through Sunday only) Is tantalizing meat fire roasted on long evil-looking daggers until it is as tender and juicy as the lips of your lover.
 Just be patient it could take 20 minutes until the flesh is just right.
 Chicken $16, Pork $17, sometimes Lamb(A)

-Satsivi: Chicken with walnut sauce.
+Satsivi: Chicken, red pepper, eggplant, cauliflower, or egg with walnut sauce served with shotis puri(Georgian bread).
 Satsivi is really a party dish par excellence.
 Can be served cold or hot. $12.50

 Chakhokhbili: Is a chicken dish that is refreshing and slightly tangy with lemon, tomato, garlic, and a bunch of fresh herbs.
 It is healthy, simple, and delectable. $16